QubitProducts/qubit-cli/README.md

 ## Features

-fast previewing
+Fast previewing
 - built in experience server for instant preview on any website
 - live hot reloading of css
 - ability to enable live hot reloading of js with a little bit of code

-local tools
+Local tools
 - use your local editor/IDE of choice to write experience code
 - use your own workflow and versioning tools
 - write and run local unit tests

-interact with the platform from the command line
+Interact with the platform from the command line
 - create new experiences or clone existing ones
 - push remote changes to the platform
 - pull remote changes from the platform
 - publish | pause | resume your experience

-templates
+Templates
 - speed up local development
 - share ideas and examples